givdieri/sh_matching_pub_tweak/README.md

 Adjustments include:
 -using all available threads.
 -usearch11 64 bit version (for large clusters).
 -replaced some csv dictionaries as they run into field limits.
+-added script for re-running unmatched seqs togheter (detect larger 'new_SH' across input files) -increased echo statements

 # SH MATCHING analysis tool